backand/docs/docs/scenarios/twilio/index.md

 ```

-Replace 'your object name' with the object associated with the action you created and 'your destination phone number' with a vaild phone number (when using twilio trial account you first need to validate this phone number)
+Replace 'your object name' with the object associated with the action you created and 'your destination phone number' with a vaild phone number (when using Twilio trial account you first need to validate this phone number)

-Once this is done, you'll be able to easily trigger SMS via twilio using Backand's custom action API.
+Once this is done, you'll be able to easily trigger SMS via Twilio using Backand's custom action API.